 - Surprisingly Gentle Song: "Misguided Ghosts", "The Only Exception" and "Hate to See Your Heart Break".

 - Technician vs. Performer: In the video for "Still Into You," you have Hayley performing spontaneous seeming dance moves while surrounded by perfectly choreographed ballerinas.

-- Those Two Guys: The group is best known as Hayley Williams and those two guys.
+- Those Two Guys: The group is often known as Hayley Williams and those two guys.

 - Title-Only Chorus: Used a few times in brand new eyes.